David Manlun

-Major David Manlun, KC (27 July 1985 - 7 June 2017) was an Indian Army Officer who was posthumously awarded the Kirti Chakra, India's second highest peace-time military decoration.
+Major David Manlun, KC (27 July 1985 – 7 June 2017) was an Indian Army Officer who was posthumously awarded the Kirti Chakra, India's second highest peace-time military decoration.
 He was from the First Battalion The Naga Regiment.

 Earlier, In August, 2016, he received the COAS Commendation Card for his extraordinary service.

 Early life and education

-David was born on July 27, 1985, in Imphal, Manipur, to parents from the Churachandpur area of Manipur.
+David was born on 27 July 1985, in Imphal, Manipur, to parents from the Churachandpur area of Manipur.
 His father's name is Subedar M Khamzalam (retd.) and mother's name is Nan Nuan Niang.

 David had a passion for languages, and in addition to English, Hindi, and his native Zou, he was fluent in Mizo, Kuki, and Paite.
 David completed his 12th schooling from Army Public School, Shillong in 2003.
 He graduated from St Anthony's College, Shillong in the year 2006.

 Military career

 Manlun was commissioned in the Indian Army's 1st Battalion of Naga Regiment as a lieutenant in March 2010 from the Officers Training Academy, Chennai through UPSC Combined Defence Services Examination.
 He joined the battalion in J& K at Naugam and remained there for the following two years, actively participating in various operations.

+He was commissioned into the 1st Battalion of the Naga Regiment, an infantry regiment famed for its brave troops, in March 2010.
+He joined the battalion in Jammu & Kashmir at Naugam and remained there for the following two years, participating in a number of missions.

 Maj David was assigned to 164 Infantry Battalion (TA) Naga Regiment in Nagaland in 2014 after serving as a peacekeeper in Bakloh, Himachal Pradesh.
-On August 15, 2016, he received the Chief of Army Staff Commendation for his outstanding service.
-Maj David had opted for deputation to the National Security Guard after nearly completing his stint in Nagaland, and his probation was set to commence on June 23, 2017.
+On 15 August 2016, he received the Chief of Army Staff Commendation for his outstanding service.
+Maj David had opted for deputation to the National Security Guard after nearly completing his stint in Nagaland, and his probation was set to commence on 23 June 2017.